jupiter-project/jupiter/SECURITY.md

 ## Reporting a Vulnerability

-Please email info@gojupiter.tech to report a vulnerability.
+Please email info@jup.io to report a vulnerability.
 Our Jupiter Bounty Program will reward for your findings if the report is accepted.
 Bonus for an included fix. :tada: